MicrosoftDocs/memdocs/memdocs/intune/protect/troubleshoot-pkcs-certificate-profiles.md

 Review the request files for errors that indicate why they failed to be processed.

-1. On the server that hosts the Intune PKCS Connector, use File Explorer to navigate to **%programfiles%\Microsoft Intune\PfxRequest**.
+1. On the server that hosts the Intune Certificate Connector, use File Explorer to navigate to **%programfiles%\Microsoft Intune\PfxRequest**.
 2. Review files in the **Failed** and **Processing** folders, using your favorite text editor.

    > [!div class="mx-imgBorder"]